RychuP/SadExperiments/README.md

 # SadExperiments
 Tests of various features of the SadConsole and related libraries.
+Feel free to contribute a page with some bite size content for others to learn from.

 ## Screenshots: